daroshchanka/playwright-typescript-starter/README.md

 Test automation project boilerplate including packages structure, reporting, logging, multi-env run configuration for WEB and API test automation.

-Pure Playwright APIs wrapped a little to add more logs/tracability to test execution and to make their's usage less-verbose in tests.
+Pure Playwright APIs wrapped a little to add more logs/traceability to test execution and to make theirs usage less-verbose in tests.

-Optionally Database and Email utills added as the example how the project can be extended.
+Optionally Database and Email utils added as the example how the project can be extended.

 ### Project Structure